-FSU is home to around 90 student clubs covering a diverse range of interests, from the environment, to healthcare, dance, politics and more.
+FSU is home to more than 30 student-led clubs and organizations covering a diverse range of interests, from the environment, to healthcare, dance, politics and more.
 The University has 14 NCAA Division III athletics programs, as well as intermural and athletic clubs.

 The undergraduate college experience is a time for students to make lifelong friends and discover their passions, but the ultimate goal is to graduate fully prepared to start a dream career.
 No matter the major, the Career Services Office helps students land internships that provide them with real-world experience and professional contacts.